-Siberian Huskies have captured the imagination of the masses, from artists, writers, and film producers.
-Most have fallen in love with their wild nature, independence, pride, and affection-you would too!
+Siberian Huskies have captured the imagination of the masses, from artists to writers and film producers.
+Most have fallen in love with their wild nature, independence, pride, and affection.

-Most importantly, they look so joyful and fluffy that you would want to cuddle, hug, and pet them every time!
-Just be prepared for their escapism and excessive energy levels, though.
+Most importantly, they look so joyful and fluffy that you just want to cuddle, hug, and pet them all the time!
+Be prepared for their escapism and excessive energy levels, though.

 2. Pembroke Welsh Corgi

-Beagles are the all-time best-hunting dogs, and it’s no secret.
-This is because nothing makes these dogs happier than when tracking an interesting scent.
+Beagles are the all-time best-hunting dogs, and that’s no secret.
+Nothing makes these dogs happier than when tracking an interesting scent.

-These pups are muscular, stocky, with a slightly domed skull.
+These pups are muscular and stocky, with a slightly domed skull.
 They have smooth, thick coats, broad noses, and squarish muzzles.
-Interestingly, a beagle’s long and floppy ears improve its nose’s performance by helping it to process scent information better.
+Interestingly, a Beagle’s long and floppy ears improve their nose’s performance by helping it process scent information better.

 4. Australian Shepherd

-No, Australian Shepherds didn’t originate from Australia but in western America in the 1840s around the Gold Rush time.
+Australian Shepherds didn’t originate from Australia, but rather in western America in the 1840s, around the Gold Rush time.

-They were herd livestock and remain working dogs at heart to date.
-The Aussie, as they are commonly known, are beautiful, intelligent, and wonderful family companions as long as you keep them busy.
+They were herd livestock and to date, remain working dogs at heart.
+Aussies, as they are commonly known, are beautiful, intelligent, and wonderful family companions, as long as you keep them busy.

 Watching Aussies round up a flock of sheep is a sight to behold.
-They are also versatile, no-nonsense, with sure and athletic movements.
-Ensure you offer it plenty of exercises, though, or it might invent a task, like herding the kids in the home!
+They are also versatile and no-nonsense, with sure and athletic movements.
+Ensure that you offer them plenty of exercise, though, or they might invent a task, like herding the kids in the home!

 5. French Bulldog

-French Bulldogs have bat ears and a flat, wrinkly face, which may not sound very cute, but the reserved big-eared pups are the most irresistible roommate you could keep.
+French Bulldogs have bat ears and flat, wrinkly faces, which may not sound that cute, but these reserved pups are the most irresistible roommates that you could have.

-Frenchies are loving companions who enjoy relaxing on their favorite couch if they are not playing.
+Frenchies are loving companions that enjoy relaxing on their favorite couch when they are not playing.
 These dogs are active, intelligent, and affectionate and wouldn’t mind sitting on your lap at any time.
-And, the muscular, substantial in build, and compact French Bulldogs get along with children well.
+The muscular, substantial in build, and compact French Bulldog also gets along with children.